stevro/myspot/README.md

 - [ ] Locations autocomplete with GMaps or ORS
 - [ ] Show directions to event place
 - [ ] Extend security on backend
-- [ ] Integration with AI platform to fetch cover images when sharing on FB
+- [ ] Teams.
+Create teams to register to your event and then let public only the remaining spots
 - [ ] History of participants registration and withdrawal
 - [x] Adding new categories (hiking, biking, climbing)
 - [ ] Allow users to have a profile (displayName, phone, etc)